 The first and probably simplest way, is to write a new Will.
 Once a new Will is written, it makes any Wills made by that person in the past void.
-In fact, most wills will start by reciting that you’re writing a Will and that you’re revoking previous Wills.
+In fact, most Wills will start by reciting that you’re making a Will and that you’re revoking previous Wills.

 You can write a new Will with a Will-writing advisor.
-Find the nearest solicitor or Will writer in your area using our postcode search, or take a look at our links that might help when writing a Will for further information.
+Find a solicitor or Will writer in your area using our postcode search, or take a look at our links that might help when making a Will for further information.
 You can also use our find a charity tool to obtain a list of registered names and charity numbers for our member charities.

 However, if you do not want to do this, there is another way.
 It’s called a Codicil.